Recipe Overview

 Total Time: 25 minutes

-These Greek meatballs are healthy and gluten-free, making them perfect for meal prep, but they're also great for parties.
+These Greek turkey meatballs are gluten-free and perfect for meal prep, but they're also great for parties.
 Pair them with tzatziki sauce and you're good to go!

 Save this recipe!